matthiasn/talk-transcripts/Halloway_Stuart/SherlockHolmesConsultingDeveloper.md

 ...
 Sherlock Holmes is the O.G. software developer.

-[ O.G. here might refer to this meaning of the term:
+[ O.G. here refers to this meaning of the term:

 https://www.dictionary.com/e/slang/og/